 I’m so glad you decided to drop by my site to learn a bit more about me and what I have to offer you!
 My name is Alexandra, Andra for short, and I am currently a critical registered nurse for a 15 bed, level II cardiac intensive care unit.
 Prior to this, I worked for over a year and a half in a 24 bed, level III medical ICU.
 I graduated in May of 2019 and have been sharing my insights with our Instagram & Facebook family ever since!

 Let me share a bit about myself!
 My journey into the nursing profession began before I was even aware of it.
 Right after my high school graduation, I had no idea what I wanted to pursue professionally.
 I decided to take courses at our local community college in the meantime.
-It was there that I met my future husband in a Geography class of all places.
+It was there that I met my future ex-husband in a Geography class of all places.
 He was in the military and things moved FAST!
 We were married by the time I was just 19 years old.
 Throughout this time, I had been dealing with excruciating migraines.
 I attended a multitude of doctor’s appointments and had exams/tests done yet no explanation was offered.
 Eventually, this inspired me to look into the nursing profession.

-Then our world was flipped upside down when my hubby was deployed a mere two weeks after our wedding.
+Then our world was flipped upside down when my ex-husband was deployed a mere two weeks after our wedding.
 I enrolled at a university about an hour away and took prerequisite classes for their nursing program while he was away.
 When I applied, I made it through the application process and was selected for an interview.
 That interview was one of most difficult I had ever experienced; it contained a panel interview and an impromptu prioritization exercise where we had to defend our choices.
 In the end, it was worth it, because I was accepted!

 As I was studying my way through that first semester of nursing school, the migraines got worse.
 One day, on my hour long drive home, I contemplated intentionally wrecking my car to end my life.
 The pain was THAT bad.
 I had reached a breaking point and needed to medically withdraw from the program.
 We began traveling across the state to see a neurologist at the University of Michigan but still no answers for another two years.
-My answers finally came when my husband received orders to transfer to Texas for his job.
+My answers finally came when my ex received orders to transfer to Texas for his job.

 In fall of 2016, I saw a neurologist at the military treatment facility on post.
 Right away, he was able to determine that I had a brain tumor and elevated intracranial pressure.
 Thank goodness the tumor was benign (although in my opinion nothing in the skull that doesn’t belong there is benign), however it was also inoperable.